kodecocodes/swift-style-guide/README.markdown

 > Call `convertPointAt(column:row:)` from your own `init` implementation.
 >
-> If you call `dateF(fromString:)` make sure that you provide a string with the format "yyyy-MM-dd".
+> If you call `date(fromString:)` make sure that you provide a string with the format "yyyy-MM-dd".
 >
 > If you call `timedAction(delay:perform:)` from `viewDidLoad()` remember to provide an adjusted delay value and an action to perform.
 >